CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ## Test away!

-Now that you have completed reading this and are capable of testing a map, you can use [`CHECKLIST.md`](CHECKLIST.md) as a summary of the process so that you never miss a step.
+Now that you have completed reading this and can test a map, you can use [`CHECKLIST.md`](CHECKLIST.md) as a summary of the process so that you never miss a step.
 Thank you, and enjoy your time testing map PRs for CTF!